rehhouari/bocchi64/README.md

 Each of these text boxes will have a green border when the index of the pasted message is correct (make sure to click outside of the box after pasting for it to work).

+**TODO**

+Add compression and decompression using https://stuk.github.io/jszip/ or something else